weeweetan/asynch_mode_nginx/README.md

 ## Additional Information

 ### Generating Async mode Patch
-* Asynch Mode for NGINX\* is developed based on Nginx-1.26.2.
+* Async Mode for NGINX\* is developed based on Nginx-1.26.2.
 Refer steps below to generate patch to apply on top of official Nginx-1.26.2.

 #### Generating the patch with package from Nginx download page